Summaries of how to take direct trains from Czechia to Austria, Germany, Hungary, Italy, Poland, Slovakia and Switzerland.

 The night trains which travel via Bohumin are on these routes:

-LeoExpress had introduced a trains per week service from Praha hlvani (hl.n.) station to Wroclaw, but these trains were suspended due to the pandemic and have yet to be reinstated.
+LeoExpress had introduced a two trains per week service from Praha hlvani (hl.n.) station to Wroclaw, but these trains were suspended due to the pandemic and have yet to be reinstated.

 Therefore the only trains which currently travel over this border crossing are local trains from the Czech town of Lichkov; three of which per day terminate in Wroclaw.

-However, travelling to Lichkov from Praha/Prague requires another change of train in Usti nad Orlici; so a tad awkward, but it's not impossible to make this journey by train.
+However, travelling to Lichkov from Praha/Prague requires another change of train in Usti nad Orlici; so its a tad awkward, but it's not impossible to make this journey by train.